rblankley/mofo/README.md

 Are you a fan of Θ ThetaGang Θ stock option trading strategies as found on [r/thetagang](https://www.reddit.com/r/thetagang/)?
 Are you looking for an evaluation tool that can scan down and filter options on equities that you are interested in trading?
 If so this may be the tool for you...

-This software allows you to build up watchlists and continously scan down options on a configurable time basis.
+This software allows you to build up watchlists and continuously scan down options on a configurable time basis.
 Options that pass your filter criteria are then shown in a list so you can have a closer look and decide if your interested in selling puts or not.
 You can also scan down stocks you own and determine the best call to sell.

 This program uses TD Ameritrade API for fetching option and equity data.
 To make use of this software you will need to setup an account on their platform.
 Technically I don't believe you need to fund the account but their ToS platform is top notch and I highly recommend it.